XOXO (Exo album): Release and promotion

 The album reached over 300,000 collective pre-orders, and peaked at number one on the Billboard World Album Chart a week after release.
-As of December 2013, the Korean and Chinese versions of the album, as well as their respective repackaged versions, have collectively sold over 1,070,000 copies, making it the best-selling album of the year in the K-pop industry.
-With over a million copies sold, XOXO also became Korea's best-selling album in 12 years.
+As of December 2013, the Korean and Chinese versions of the album, as well as their respective repackaged versions, have collectively sold over 1,070,000 copies and break a 12-year drought; "XOXO" becomes the first million-seller album in the Korean music industry.